AridunnuConsult/Sales-Project/README.md

 -This showcase the some summary of the data set
 ![Pivot Table for sale data](https://github.com/user-attachments/assets/9fe9bf78-4b68-4b61-89d4-7c65a57702f4)

-- Using SQL queries to get some of this analysis
+- Using SQL queries to perform some analysis
 ![Total Sale per product](https://github.com/user-attachments/assets/35a20098-e91a-4df0-b98e-6ab30615bd64)